GET YOUR IDEAL COLOR MATCH WITH OUR HYUNDAI TOUCH UP PAINT.

 In the pursuit of providing industry-leading products for our customers, we do not sell Hyundai touch up paint pens at ERA.
 We believe that they can’t offer the flawless factory finish that we aim to give our customers.
 In particular, touch up paint pens do not handle the demands of metallic paint well, and it tends to flake.
 This doesn’t provide a great finish.

 Hyundai spray paint is a far better option.
-It is excellent for large areas of damage and means that you can even fix your Hyundai Santa with Sparkling Silver Metallic paint, without the worry of a poor finish.
+It is excellent for large areas of damage and means that you can even fix your Hyundai Sonata with Sparkling Silver Metallic paint, without the worry of a poor finish.
 For large jobs, you will need multiple spray cans.
 It is essential to provide our clients with great value, and that is why we opt to sell 12-ounce canisters rather than 10-ounce, it allows you to complete the work without spending too much.

 For smaller scratches and chips, jars with dabbers on the end are the best choice.
+ERA Paints 1/4 ounce touch up jars are perfect to repair the small dings from rocks and our dabbers provide control and flexibility in paint application.

 What will I need to fix my Hyundai DIY style?